DataScrutinizingwithMayur/Deep-AutoEncoder-Based-Recommender-System/README.md

-# Deep AutoEncoder-Based Recommender System
+# Deep-AutoEncoder-Based-Recommender-System

 ## Overview
-This project implements a Deep AutoEncoder-based recommender system to predict user preferences in a sparse user-product rating matrix to enhance product recommendations.
+The Deep-AutoEncoder-Based-Recommender-System is a machine learning project aimed at building a recommendation system using deep learning techniques.
+It utilizes Singular Value Decomposition (SVD) for reducing the sparsity in the rating matrix and AutoEncoders for prediction, trained with a Masked Mean Square Error (MMSE) loss function.
+The system focuses on the MovieLens dataset, which involves user ratings for movies.

-## Implementation
+## Features
-- **SVD Decomposition:** Singular Value Decomposition for reducing sparsity in the rating matrix.
+- **SVD Decomposition:** Reduction of sparsity in the rating matrix to improve recommendation quality.
-- **Deep Learning Approach:** Using AutoEncoders, trained with a Masked Mean Square Error (MMSE) loss function.
+- **Deep Learning Approach:** Utilization of AutoEncoders trained with a specialized MMSE loss function for accurate prediction of user preferences.
-- **Dataset:** Focused on the MovieLens dataset, involving movie user ratings.
+- **Dataset:** Employment of the MovieLens dataset, providing a rich source of movie user ratings for training and validation.
+- **Cost Function:** Application of MMSE to evaluate and minimize prediction errors during training.

+## Requirements
+- Python 3.x
+- PyTorch
+- Pandas
+- NumPy
+- Matplotlib
+- Seaborn

-## Instructions
+## Code Structure
-- **Code Components:** Data preparation, MMSE Loss function implementation, and AutoEncoder architecture.
-- **Environment:** Google Colab for model training and execution.
+- **Data Preparation:** Scripts for preparing the training and validation datasets from the MovieLens dataset.
-- **Process:** Involves data preparation, model training, and outputting recommendations.
+- **Model Definition:** Definition of the AutoEncoder architecture and the custom MMSE loss function.
+- **Training:** Training loop for the AutoEncoder model on the prepared dataset.
+- **Evaluation:** Evaluation of the model performance using the validation set.

+## Contributing
+We welcome contributions to improve the Deep-AutoEncoder-Based-Recommender-System project.
+Please feel free to submit pull requests or open issues to discuss proposed changes or enhancements.

-## Objective
+## Acknowledgments
-The goal is to build and train an AutoEncoder that efficiently recommends products or movies based on user ratings, demonstrating the efficacy of deep learning in recommender systems.
+- MovieLens dataset for providing the data used in this project.
+- PyTorch team for the deep learning framework used to build the model.